An insatiable thirst

 One recurring example here is life expectancy: countries with higher GDP tend to have higher live expectancies.
 It has long been believed that one is a consequence of the other, but historians now emphasise a different factord: sanitation.
 Empirical data from the United States show that clean water alone was responsible for nearly half the total mortality reduction in major cities, three-quarters of the reduction of infant mortality, and nearly two thirds of the reduction in child mortality.

-What has a greatest impact on life expectancy is acces to public services.
+What has the greatest impact on life expectancy is access to public services.

 Another significant factor in increasing life expectancy is universal health coverage and child vaccination.
 Once these are met, education, —especially women education— plays a crucial role in ensuring longer life expectancies.